 Local projects can share grant money for historic structure work

-Projects eligible for funding are preservation, restoration or rehabilitation of historic structures, usually 50 years or older, and which are accessible to the public.
+Projects eligible for funding are preservation, restoration or rehabilitation of historic structures, usually 50 years or older, which are accessible to the public and owned by municipalities and non-profits.
 The program covers essentially structural work for projects commonly known as “bricks and mortar” undertakings.

 Each grant application must include a description of the mission, its meaning to history and the significance and the audience it serves.
 It must also include a detailed budget, a source of funding available for the applicant’s dollar-for-dollar contribution, detailed quotations for the work, the materials to be used and a time frame for completion.

-Further information on the grant program can be found at www.visitmonmouth.com, by clicking on the link to the Historical Commission or by calling 732-431-7413.
+Further information on the grant program can be found at www.visitmonmouth.com, by clicking on the link to the Historical Commission or by calling 732-431-7460 ext.
+7413.

 The Monmouth County Historical Commission was created by the Board of Chosen Freeholders for the preservation and conservation of MonmouthCounty history.
 Established in August 1988, its principal program is the preservation grants, an undertaking that recognizes the acute need for funds to preserve Monmouth County’s rich and diverse historic legacy.